isographlabs/isograph/docs/backlog.md

 - full support for GraphQL schema syntax
 - error handling
 - validate no unknown directives left over
+- exposeAs as param
+  - use serde for this?

 ## Feature backlog